Dude902/DropMix-Card-Template/README.md

 # DropMix Card Mockup Template
 Conversion of my photoshop-based template for Dropmix musical trading card mockups to a web-based image creator.
+Made by Adam N. A. (@AdamUnavailable).
 <BR>
 The world's first and only Dropmix card mockup template.
 <BR>